-Greek Philosopher Theophrastus Sent Messages in Bottles in Ancient Greece to Study Ocean Currents

 Around 310 B.C., the Greek philosopher Theophrastus plopped sealed bottles in the sea to prove that the Mediterranean was formed by the inflowing Atlantic.
 (There’s no record showing that he ever received a response.)

 The deadpan delivery of the myth with no supporting links or evidence is a treat, right off the bat.
 But the best part is the final parenthetical sentence: “There’s no record showing he ever received a response.”
 Ha!
 NatGeo is worried about responses?
 There is no record showing that he even sent messages!
 None!
 It’s just breathtaking, the way that serious publications can get away with these kinds of claims nowadays.
 Well, I’m telling you: National Geographic is dead wrong about Theophrastus.

 No Evidence of Theophrastus Sending Messages in Bottles

-    For my part, I’ve spoken with oceanographer Curt Ebbesmeyer about this, who has studied the history of messages in bottles quite a bit himself.
-He told me that in his years of research, including speaking with the world’s foremost experts on Theophrastus, he has never found evidence that supports the claim that Theophrastus sent messages in bottles.
+For my part, I’ve spoken with oceanographer Curt Ebbesmeyer about this, who has studied the history of messages in bottles in depth himself.
+He told me that in his years of research, including speaking with the world’s foremost experts on Theophrastus, he has never found evidence that supports the claim that Theophrastus sent bottled messages.